Nib: 14k Gold # a1008 Medium

 Chinese Dragon, Urushi Lacquer Makie Brass Black Body,

-Gift Box, Cartridge & Converter
+Condition: New old stock, Gift Box, Cartridge & Converter

 Hira Makie is to sprinkle metal powder or grains, then stick them onto the surface, use the adhesive ability of urushi.
 For sprinkling metal powders puffy raw silk threads are used while for grains a thin bamboo cylinder filter is used.
 In some cases hira-makie parts are whetted or polished after drying.